 The tiniest glimmer of sunshine and we Brits are running for the rays.
 But these days, getting a good glow is all about being smart.
 Want to avoid sunburn, premature ageing and unsightly sunspots?
-Then take down these top tips on keeping your skin sun safe from Beauty Recommended editor Annabel Jones.
+Then take down these top tips on keeping your skin sun safe....

-SPF your moisturiser
+1. SPF your moisturiser

-Wear a (chic) sun hat
+2. Wear a hat

-Throw some shade
+3. Throw some shade

-Up the antioxidant ante
+6. Up the antioxidants

-If you don’t wear sunglasses you’ll spend your time squinting against the brightness, which will encourage the formation of crow’s feet and frown lines.
+If you don’t wear sunglasses you’ll spend your time squinting against the brightness, which can encourage the formation of crow’s feet and frown lines.
 Plus sun damage to the eyes can cause cataracts and pterygium (also known as surfer’s eye), which block your vision.
 But check your fashion shades to make sure the lenses have UVA and UVB protection and that they wrap completely around your eyes to ensure full protection.

 No matter how careful you are, if you don’t wear sunscreen, you will get burnt.
 The formula to avoiding the lobster look?
 Wear a high factor, apply generously, and reapply every hour or two, or whenever you might have washed it off in the pool or sea.